Stormy102/Lancer/README.md

 * [ ] Disable modules from `config.ini` _Planned for 0.0.4_
 * [ ] RPCClient User Enumeration _Planned for 0.0.4_
 * [ ] Dig zone transfer _Planned for 0.0.4_
+* [ ] Page Links Module use recursion to iterate every available internal link _Planned for 0.0.4_
 * [ ] Anonymous LDAP _Planned for 0.0.4_
 * [ ] SSLScan for HTTPS _Planned for 0.0.4_
 * [ ] SSH support - display fingerprint and SSH version _Planned for 0.0.4_